Lineweaver Wealth Advisors LLC Makes New Investment in The Southern Company (NYSE:SO)

-Lineweaver Wealth Advisors LLC purchased a new stake in The Southern Company (NYSE:SO – Free Report) during the 3rd quarter, according to the company in its most recent Form 13F filing with the Securities and Exchange Commission.
-The fund purchased 6,324 shares of the utilities provider’s stock, valued at approximately $409,000.
+Lineweaver Wealth Advisors LLC acquired a new position in shares of The Southern Company (NYSE:SO – Free Report) in the third quarter, according to the company in its most recent 13F filing with the Securities and Exchange Commission (SEC).
+The firm acquired 6,324 shares of the utilities provider’s stock, valued at approximately $409,000.

-Other hedge funds and other institutional investors have also recently added to or reduced their stakes in the company.
-Norges Bank acquired a new stake in Southern in the fourth quarter worth about $435,979,000.
-Capital International Investors bought a new position in Southern in the second quarter valued at $392,186,000.
-Moneta Group Investment Advisors LLC bought a new stake in shares of Southern during the 4th quarter worth approximately $369,131,000.
-Wellington Management Group LLP increased its position in Southern by 162.4% during the first quarter.
-Wellington Management Group LLP now owns 6,572,373 shares of the utilities provider’s stock worth $457,306,000 after buying an additional 4,067,395 shares during the last quarter.
-Finally, Ameriprise Financial Inc. lifted its holdings in Southern by 150.3% during the 1st quarter.
-Ameriprise Financial Inc. now owns 5,617,965 shares of the utilities provider’s stock valued at $390,896,000 after purchasing an additional 3,373,118 shares during the last quarter.
-Institutional investors own 62.85% of the company’s stock.
+Several other large investors also recently modified their holdings of SO.
+Price T Rowe Associates Inc. MD lifted its stake in Southern by 2.1% in the first quarter.
+Price T Rowe Associates Inc. MD now owns 61,472,651 shares of the utilities provider’s stock worth $4,277,269,000 after purchasing an additional 1,283,943 shares during the last quarter.
+Geode Capital Management LLC increased its holdings in Southern by 2.3% during the second quarter.
+Geode Capital Management LLC now owns 19,816,104 shares of the utilities provider’s stock valued at $1,387,945,000 after buying an additional 452,511 shares during the last quarter.
+Franklin Resources Inc. increased its position in Southern by 4.2% in the second quarter.
+Franklin Resources Inc. now owns 16,070,918 shares of the utilities provider’s stock worth $1,128,982,000 after buying an additional 642,737 shares in the last quarter.
+Capital Research Global Investors raised its stake in Southern by 8.0% during the 2nd quarter.
+Capital Research Global Investors now owns 11,910,166 shares of the utilities provider’s stock valued at $836,689,000 after purchasing an additional 883,544 shares during the period.
+Finally, Morgan Stanley grew its position in shares of Southern by 2.9% during the fourth quarter.
+Morgan Stanley now owns 9,190,526 shares of the utilities provider’s stock valued at $656,296,000 after purchasing an additional 255,838 shares in the last quarter.
+Hedge funds and other institutional investors own 62.85% of the company’s stock.

 Southern Dividend Announcement

-The company also recently announced a quarterly dividend, which was paid on Wednesday, December 6th.
-Shareholders of record on Monday, November 20th were paid a dividend of $0.70 per share.
-This represents a $2.80 dividend on an annualized basis and a yield of 4.01%.
+The business also recently declared a quarterly dividend, which was paid on Wednesday, December 6th.
+Shareholders of record on Monday, November 20th were given a $0.70 dividend.
 The ex-dividend date of this dividend was Friday, November 17th.
+This represents a $2.80 dividend on an annualized basis and a dividend yield of 4.01%.
 Southern’s dividend payout ratio (DPR) is presently 101.08%.

-Several analysts have weighed in on SO shares.
-StockNews.com upgraded shares of Southern from a “sell” rating to a “hold” rating in a research note on Friday, November 3rd.
-Royal Bank of Canada raised their target price on Southern from $78.00 to $80.00 and gave the stock an “outperform” rating in a research report on Wednesday, September 6th.
-BMO Capital Markets decreased their price objective on shares of Southern from $72.00 to $70.00 and set a “market perform” rating for the company in a research report on Thursday, August 31st.
-Guggenheim decreased their price target on shares of Southern from $80.00 to $72.00 in a research note on Monday, October 9th.
-Finally, Morgan Stanley lifted their price target on shares of Southern from $66.00 to $67.00 and gave the company an “equal weight” rating in a research report on Tuesday, November 21st.
-Two analysts have rated the stock with a sell rating, seven have given a hold rating, four have given a buy rating and one has issued a strong buy rating to the company.
-According to data from MarketBeat, the company has an average rating of “Hold” and an average target price of $73.00.
+A number of equities research analysts have weighed in on the company.
+StockNews.com upgraded Southern from a “sell” rating to a “hold” rating in a report on Friday, November 3rd.
+BMO Capital Markets reduced their price target on Southern from $72.00 to $70.00 and set a “market perform” rating on the stock in a report on Thursday, August 31st.
+Morgan Stanley upped their price target on Southern from $66.00 to $67.00 and gave the company an “equal weight” rating in a research note on Tuesday, November 21st.
+Bank of America raised shares of Southern from an “underperform” rating to a “neutral” rating and increased their price target for the stock from $67.00 to $68.00 in a research report on Wednesday, September 13th.
+Finally, Scotiabank lowered shares of Southern from a “sector outperform” rating to a “sector perform” rating and set a $78.00 target price on the stock. in a research note on Friday, November 3rd.
+Two analysts have rated the stock with a sell rating, seven have given a hold rating, four have issued a buy rating and one has assigned a strong buy rating to the stock.
+According to data from MarketBeat, the stock currently has a consensus rating of “Hold” and an average price target of $73.00.

 Southern Profile